gregorio-pirolini/markdown/2_Semester.md

 |----|----
 |![Drag Racing](img/ip4ip6.png)|HEADERS

-in terminal traceroute: In computing, **traceroute** and **tracert** are computer network diagnostic commands for displaying possible routes and measuring transit delays of packets across an Internet Protocol network
+<u>in terminal traceroute:</u> In computing, **traceroute** and **tracert** are computer network diagnostic commands for displaying possible routes and measuring transit delays of packets across an Internet Protocol network

 | &nbsp;                                     | &nbsp;  |
 | ------------------------------------------ | ------- |